-Personal and lifestyle service businesses (pet groomers, dog walkers, wedding photographers, event planners, and personal trainers) share a structural truth: their best customers arrive through referrals, revenue is organised into packages or sessions rather than individual transactions, and the moment that determines whether a new lead becomes a paying client is how quickly the first inquiry is handled.
+Personal and lifestyle service businesses (pet groomers, dog walkers, wedding photographers, event planners, and personal trainers) share a structural truth: their best customers arrive through referrals, revenue is organized into packages or sessions rather than individual transactions, and the moment that determines whether a new lead becomes a paying client is how quickly the first inquiry is handled.
 These are trust-based businesses; price rarely closes the deal alone.

 What's unique about personal and lifestyle service marketing